Tivadar Andrássy

+Biography

 Andrássy was born in 1857 in Paris.
 His father was Gyula Count Andrássy de Csíkszentkirály et Krasznahorka (1823–1890), a Hungarian statesman, who served as Prime Minister of Hungary (1867–1871) and Foreign Minister of Austria-Hungary (1871–1879).
 His mother was Katinka Kendeffy (1830–1896).
 Andrássy had two younger siblings, a sister, Ilona (1858–1952), who married Lajos Batthyány, Governor of Flume, and a brother, Gyula Andrássy the Younger (1860–1929), a politician.
 He was educated in Vienna and Budapest.

 In 1881, he was elected Member of Parliament for Tőketerebes district.
 He was President of the House of Representatives Committee on conflict of interest, but resigned circa 1897.
 An art collector, he was also a painter, mainly painting landscapes.
 In Trebišov, he financially supported the arts.
 Beginning in 1890, he served as president of the Hungarian University of Fine Arts.
 In 1907, two years after his death, the Fine Arts Society exhibited 80 of his works.